 - Soy sauce

-- Serve with udon or soba noodles
+- Cook udon or soba noodles in boiling water and drain.

-▶Let’s cook udon from scratch at your home (online cooking class)
+▶Cook udon from scratch at your home (online cooking class)

-14. Chirashizushi (ちらし寿司)
+17. Chirashizushi (ちらし寿司)

 Chirashizushi is a unique type of sushi topped with colorful ingredients.
-It is generally eaten on March 3rd known as Girl’s Day or Hinamatsuri – one of Japan’s many national holidays – to celebrate healthy growth of girls.
-Typical toppings include sashimi, boiled shrimps, shiitake mushrooms, eggs, and vegetables.
+It is generally eaten on March 3rd known as Girl’s Day or Hinamatsuri- one of Japan’s many national holidays – to celebrate healthy growth of girls.
+Typical toppings include sashimi, boiled shrimp, shiitake mushrooms, eggs, and vegetables.
 The exact toppings might vary depending on the region or household preferences, but they are usually laid on top on vinegared rice.
 The beautiful appearance with colorful toppings is perfect as a special dish for the spring season!

 Chirashizushi Recipe